Volunteer Landing Background

 In 2007, the Public Building Authority assumed management responsibility for the Landing and maintains the grounds and water features as they are seen today.
 It is also a great place for a small to medium sized event, although many larger special events have taken place there.
 The main area of the Landing consists of the Tower just west of Calhoun's, the grassy circle, and the areas around the geysers and waterfalls.
-This space can accommodate small to medium sized special events, The Tower has two concession stands, however, only the west concession stand is accessible to those using the Landing as an event venue; the other houses the River Sports Outfitters' Bike Rental Shop.
+This space can accommodate small to medium sized special events, The Tower has two concession stands, however, only the west concession stand is accessible to those using the Landing as an event venue.

 Public Building Authority